 Its capital is now a theater of hypocrisy, deception, and irony: while residents cry out for their lost homes, memories, and loved ones, the world stands by, calling for peace but making no progress in achieving this.
 Traffic jams are a staple feature of life in Beirut, but the roads haven’t caught a break since the start of Israel’s war on Lebanon.
 On my drive back from Tayouneh, a neighborhood on the outskirts of Dahieh, families were crowded inside their cars, seeking refuge from Tuesday’s strikes.

-When asked if this week’s strikes were unusual compared to Israel’s previous raids on the city, Yara Sayegh, a lawyer and volunteer with local grassroots organization Truth Be Told, told Raseef22 that Israel was now “[striking] the city in broad daylight.”
+When asked if this week’s strikes were unusual compared to Israel’s previous raids on the city, Yara Sayegh, a volunteer with local grassroots organization Truth Be Told, told Raseef22 that Israel was now “[striking] the city in broad daylight.”

 This shift to daytime strikes and hurried evacuation notices is a significant departure from Israel’s earlier patterns established at the start of the war.
 It disrupts the workday, leaving people in a constant state of panic and confusion, further exacerbated by the mounting tensions and heightened anxiety that define daily life in a warzone.